forTEXT/EvENT_Dataset/README.md

 ## Plain Texts

-Additionaly, the annotated texts are provided in the Plain_Texts folder.
+Additionally, the annotated texts are provided in the Plain_Texts folder.
-The annotation's text pointers are applicable to these texts.
+The text pointers in the annotations refer to these texts.